B3Partners/qgis-geoserver-plugin/README.rst

 ------------

 Only an old version of this plugin is available through QGIS official plugin repository.
-Create a zip from the geoserverexplorer directory and install it as a plugin from zip in QGIS.
+To use this new version create a zip from the geoserverexplorer directory and install it as a plugin from zip in QGIS.

 Manual
 ------